Ursulavallejo/Campus_Mondal_WebDeveloperCourse_21-22/Digital skapande_1/README.md

 ### About the process:
 * What tools have you used and why?

-For create this narrative on the project was used a camera, alot of cars, tripod, shot remote-control, a program to edit photos as Gimp.
+For create this narrative on the project was used a camera, a lot of cars, tripod, shot remote-control, a program to edit photos as Gimp.

 The idea was to generate a sequencer of cars that follow some order, to be able to create that felling, choose better to do a gif as on a video don't have the felling to be in different frames that's come one after the other, but a gift as is slower and get the sense that cut every images one after the other.
 To have that effect on the narration was the reason decide that a gif worked better as the cars follow an order and are following each other by place them in the space.